 A Certified Havana Silk Dog™ is a rare breed which has been registered with the Havana Silk Dog Association of America, a voluntary and independent group of breeders and owners dedicated to preserving the original looks, robust health, and temperament of the breed for the future.

-In order to be certified with HSDAA, a dog must provide documentation (through OFA) that it is free of congenital deafness, hip dysplasia, patellar luxation, and heritable eye disease, as well as a DNA profile to guarantee parentage, all of which simply represents good animal husbandry and should intelligently be expected of all responsible breeders.
+In order to be certified with HSDAA, a dog must provide documentation (through OFA) that it is free of congenital deafness, hip dysplasia, patellar luxation, heart defects, and heritable eye disease, as well as a DNA profile to guarantee parentage, all of which simply represents good animal husbandry and should intelligently be expected of all responsible breeders.
 In addition, all new certifications will require DNA to be banked with CHIC OFA so assure a store of DNA for research material that may be used by scientists working to understand and improve the health of dogs.
 This dedication to health is one of the hallmarks of Havana Silk Dog breeders and fanciers.

 But more importantly, to obtain certification, a dog must pass a physical examination to determine that it displays physical soundness and acceptable breed type,as well as freedom from osteochondrodysplasia, a form of skeletal abnormality common in the Havanese breed and shown to be associated with cataracts, heart problems, and liver abnormalities in the breed.
 (To read more about this research conducted over several years by the Murphy lab at TAMU, and results of which were published in the Journal of Heredity in August 2007, please click here: Hereditary Evaluation of Multiple Developmental Abnormalities in the Havanese Dog Breed